 Credit Cards, Store Loans and Personal Loans

-Credit cards, store, interest free and personal loans are very enticing but ultimately allow you to spend money you may not have or can afford.
-If you have any of this type of debt, it may be best to get rid of this debt before commencing your savings journey.
+Credit cards, store, interest free, pay later schemes and personal loans are very enticing but ultimately allow you to spend money you may not have or can afford.
+If you have any of this types of debt, it may be best to get rid of this debt before commencing your savings journey.
 It is difficult to save while interest is accumulating on debt.